Arma4Ever/A4ES_A3/addons/common/README.md

 Common functions and systems used by other components.

 ### Changes
-- Blocks channels except global & side
+- Blocks channels except global & side.